-In Rhode Island, energy efficiency programs are offered by the state's regulated distribution utilities.
-The major investor-owned utility operating in the state, Rhode Island Energy, offers an array of energy saving programs that benefit all Rhode Islanders.
+Rhode Island Energy, the primary utility in the state, currently administers most of the state's energy efficiency programs.
+They offer an array of energy saving programs that benefit all Rhode Islanders.

-Rhode Island Energy's efficiency programs:
+Rhode Island Energy's Efficiency Programs:

-- Are available to residential, commercial & industrial customers - Offer financial incentives & rebates, loans & grants, and technical assistance - Must pass cost-effective tests - Have significant oversight & regulation - Are funded through a small surcharge on all gas & electric bills
+- Are available to residential, commercial & industrial customers - Offer financial incentives & rebates, loans & grants, and technical assistance - Must pass cost-effectiveness tests - Have significant oversight & regulation - Are funded through a small surcharge on all gas & electric bills